Subject Intent: Why History?

 Why should I study this subject?

 History is a fascinating and exciting subject, not only because it encourages the discovery of secrets from the past, but also because it helps us to understand the world around us today.
-A-Level History offers a broad and in-depth study of the past, incorporating a spectrum of employability skills such as: critical and reflective thinking, communication, analysis, research.
+A-Level History offers both a broad and in depth study of the past, incorporating a spectrum of employability skills such as critical and reflective thinking, communication, analysis and research.
 The course will allow students to delve more deeply into a wide range of events over a time frame of more than 200 years.

 What will I study?